 Owens Field Miracle League Park Playground

-For an all inclusive playground which features assisted fun glider, swing and cozy dome, Owens field park is a must visit!
+For an all-inclusive playground that features assisted fun glider, swing, and cozy dome, Owens field park is a must-visit!
 This “boundless playground” was designed to accommodate children with mental and physical disabilities.

 Location: 1351 Jim Hamilton Blvd., Columbia, SC 29205